emmabostian/building-a-portfolio-with-gatsby/README.md

 ![Blog post](https://user-images.githubusercontent.com/7671983/63642557-dae16f00-c6b8-11e9-8cdf-dd7ed92307a6.png)

+_If you ever need to revert to this state, you can use `git checkout step-3` to check out the tag for this state._

 # Step 4: Adding Custom Google Fonts
 You may want to add some custom [Google fonts](https://fonts.google.com/) to your Gatsby site.
 Luckily there's a plug-in for that!